Limitations and Improvements of the Intelligent Driver Model (IDM): Acknowledgements

 \section{Acknowledgements}

+We would like to thank the reviewers for their suggestions for improvement.
+In particular the suggestions led to a rewriting of \cref{sec:IDM} and a well-posedness result for the classical IDM.

 This material is based upon work supported by the National Science Foundation under Grant Numbers CNS-1837244 (A.~Bayen), CNS-1837481 (B.~Piccoli).
 The research is based upon work supported by the U.S.~Department of Energy’s Office of Energy Efficiency and Renewable Energy (EERE) under the Vehicle Technologies Office award number CID DE-EE0008872.
-The views expressed herein do not necessarily represent the views of the U.S.~Department of Energy or the United States Government.
+The views expressed herein do not necessarily represent the views of the U.S.~Department of Energy or the United States Government. {u_{\text{lead}}} {x_{\ell}} {x_{\ell,0}} {v_{\ell}} {v_{\ell,0}}